achyutjagini/Machine-Learning-with-Spark-Streaming/README.md

 This project demonstrates how to build real-time (or micro-batch) machine learning pipelines using Apache Spark Streaming (or Structured Streaming).
 It shows how streaming data can be processed, transformed, and fed into ML models — combining streaming, batch and ML paradigms to enable real-time data-driven insights.

-It uses a sample dataset (for example, “crime classification” data) to showcase ingestion of streaming or incremental data, data preprocessing, feature extraction, model training & inference, and optional visualization of results.
+It uses a sample dataset ( “crime classification” data) to showcase ingestion of streaming or incremental data, data preprocessing, feature extraction, model training & inference, and optional visualization of results.

 ## Motivation & Problem Statement